 Nikki's Sweet Potatoes Recipe

-I think she hit the nail on the head when she told me she paired it with lots of garlicky, sauteed greens.
-She served it with grilled chicken, but you could certainly go the marinated tofu or tempeh route which is what I did.
-Delicious.
+I think she hit the nail on the head when she told me she paired it with lots of garlicky, sautéed greens.
+It's the perfect Thanksgiving side dish, but also an A+ option outside of the holiday as well.

 Nikki's Sweet Potato Recipe